Frequently Asked Questions

 Yes, you are welcome to participate in a Learning Community.
 However, because Bridge also requires that you take specific classes as a part of that program, you will not take the required Learning Community classes.
 It will be important for you to ensure that you participate as much as possible in the co-curricular aspects of the Community so that you develop solid relationships with your peers and foster friendships on your floor.

-Incoming first-year and transfer students will register for classes during Orientation, just like all incoming students.
+Incoming first-year students will register for classes during Orientation, just like all incoming students.
 Once you have made your admissions deposit, you will be able to sign up for an Orientation date.
 These will take place over the summer and will give you an opportunity to get to know campus and develop some friendships before you start in the Fall.
-During this time, you will also connect with your Academic Advisor and register for your Fall semester classes.
+During this time, you will also connect with your Academic Advisor and register for your fall semester classes.
 You are responsible for ensuring that you register for the correct LC classes, but your Advisor will help make sure you did everything correctly.

-Incoming first-year and transfer students will participate in Orientation over the summer.
+Incoming first-year students will participate in Orientation over the summer.
 In early May, you will be able to select the Orientation date that works best for you.
 During Orientation you will have the opportunity to become familiar with campus, develop friendships, and register for classes before you start here at Loyola in the Fall.
 Additional information on Orientation is available on the Orientation website.